vosonlab/vosonSML/README.md

 `vosonSML` is the `SocialMediaLab` package, renamed.
 We decided that `SocialMediaLab` was a bit too generic and also we wanted to indicate the connection to the [Virtual Observatory for the Study of Online Networks Lab](http://vosonlab.net), where this package was conceived and created.

 `vosonSML` was created by [Timothy Graham](http://uq.academia.edu/TimGraham) and [Robert Ackland](https://researchers.anu.edu.au/researchers/ackland-rj) with major contributions by [Chung-hong Chan](https://github.com/chainsawriot).
-It is currently developed and maintained by Bryan Gertzel.
+The current lead developer and maintainer is Bryan Gertzel.

 ### Supported Social Media